-Aerating your lawn creates small holes in the soil to break up soil compaction and allow air, water, and nutrients to reach the grass roots.
-You can use a core aerator (which removes soil plugs), a manual aerator for small yards, or hire a professional service.
+Aerating your lawn creates small holes in the soil to break up compaction and let air, water, and nutrients reach the grass roots.
+You can use a core aerator that removes soil plugs, a manual aerator for small yards, or hire a professional service.

-The process takes 1-3 hours, depending on lawn size and method.
-It’s best done when your grass is actively growing.
-For warm-season grasses, that’s late spring or early summer; for cool-season grasses, it’s late summer to early fall.
+The process takes 1 to 3 hours, depending on lawn size and method, and works best when your grass is actively growing.
+That means late spring or early summer for warm-season grasses and late summer to early fall for cool-season grasses.

-This guide walks you through the complete aeration process, from choosing the right equipment to post-aeration care that maximizes results.
+This guide walks you through the whole aeration process, from choosing the right equipment to the post-aeration care that makes your effort pay off.

 Choosing Your Aeration Method